chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/n_re.rst

 :math:`D_0` such that :math:`I_{\rm p}` exactly matches its prescribed value.
 This is particularly useful for simulations of experiments, where the plasma current is often accurately known, while the radial transport is generally poorly constrained by experimental measurements.
+This feature is inspired by a similar feature in the kinetic solver LUKE.

 Frozen current mode can be enabled on any transportable (particle) quantity by calling ``setFrozenCurrentMode()``.
 The call takes two mandatory parameters: